You have turned-in this assignment. You can review the lesson and see your previous answers.

 It has a tropical climate which supports farming all year round, but heavy rain during the monsoon season can cause floods and landslides, especially in mountainous areas.

-Indonesia's rich and rainforests, which supports ecotourism and offers opportunities for conservation and sustainable tourism.
+Indonesia's rich in rainforests, which supports ecotourism and offers opportunities for conservation and sustainable tourism.

 Its coastal location supports trade, especially through busy ports, and it also has a large fishing industry.

-Fantastic, the answer is A, frequent earthquakes and eruptions, well done.
+Fantastic, the answer is A, frequent earthquakes and volcanic eruptions.

-The Straits of Malacca, one of the busiest trade routes on earth, runs along Indonesia's coast.
+The Strait of Malacca, one of the busiest trade routes on Earth, runs along Indonesia's coast.

 This helps the country act as a global trade hub.

-Indonesia is a founding member of ASEAN, which improves its regional trade diplomacy and political influences in Southeast Asia, but its situation also brings challenges as an archipelago of over 17,000 islands.
+Indonesia is a founding member of ASEAN, which improves its regional trade, diplomacy and political influence in Southeast Asia.

-Building infrastructure like roads, schools, and hospitals across the country is difficult and expensive.
+As an archipelago of over 17,000 islands, building infrastructure like roads, schools and hospitals across the country is difficult and expensive.

-There are also development gap between the island of Java, which is highly developed and more isolated islands, which are fewer services and opportunities.
+There are also development gap between the Islands of Java, which is highly developed, and more isolated islands, which have fewer services and opportunities.

-It also sits between the Indian Ocean and the Pacific Ocean, giving its strategic position that connects Asia with the rest of the world and this boosts global trade and makes Indonesia a key play in international shipping.
+It also sits between the Indian Ocean and the Pacific Ocean, giving it strategic position that connects Asia with the rest of the world, and this boosts global trade and makes Indonesia a key player in international shipping.

 Overall, Indonesia's situation gives it global and regional importance, but also brings challenges that require strong planning and investment.